orbeon/orbeon-forms-doc/form-runner/feature/confirmation-page.md

 You can also choose whether a PDF download button is available.
 The PDF is produced as follows:

 - If, in a previous page, a process used the `send()` or `email()` action and a PDF was produced at that time, then that PDF is used.
-- Else, the PDF is produced at the time the confirmation page is shown.
+- Otherwise, the PDF is produced at the time the confirmation page is shown.

 ## Form Runner configuration